samiKechiche/ai-confirmation-backend/README.md

 ### AI Voice Module

-When confirmation starts, the backend sends a POST request to:
+When an order enters CONTACT_IN_PROGRESS (i.e., the backend begins attempting to reach the customer), it sends a POST request to:
 ```
 POST {VOICE_SERVICE_URL}/call/initiate
 ```